samo-13/scheduler/README.md

 # Interview Scheduler

 ## Project
-- Built for learning purposes at LHL.
-It is a React application that allows users to book and cancel interviews.
+- Built for learning purposes at [Lighthouse Labs](https://www.lighthouselabs.ca/).
+- It is a React application that allows users to book and cancel interviews.
 - It combines a concise API with a WebSocket server to build a real-time experience.

 ## About Interview Scheduler